freeCodeCamp/freeCodeCamp/curriculum/challenges/english/21-a2-english-for-developers/learn-conversation-starters-in-the-break-room/task-57.md

 ### --feedback--

-You're looking for the main verb "do" to inquire about her job activities
+You're looking for the main verb `do` to inquire about her job activities